rejetto/hfs-aborted-see-new-repo/README.md

 hfs
 ===

-(this project is currently at a very early stage, and thus not useful yet)
+(this project is currently at a very early stage, only basic features are available)

 HTTP File Server